-Source: Field Survey, 2025
+Source: Field Survey of 2025

-The results reveal that 137 (36.1%) of respondents have used improved seeds or bio-fertilisers, making it the most common technology adopted.
-This is followed by 119 (31.3%) who have used irrigation systems and 44 (11.6%) who have used mechanised equipment such as tractors or harvesters.
-Only 29 (7.6%) reported using mobile apps or digital platforms for farming, while 51 (13.4%) indicated they have not used any form of agricultural technology.
-This indicates that while input-based technologies are commonly adopted, digital tools remain underutilised.
+The results reveal that 137 (36.1%) respondents have used improved seeds or bio-fertilizers, making it the most common technology adopt.
+This is followed by 119 (31.3%) who have used irrigation systems and 44 (11.6%) who have used mechanized equipment such as tractors or harvesters.
+Only 29 (7.6%) respondents reported using mobile apps or digital platforms for farming, while 51 (13.4%) respondents indicated they have not used any form of agricultural technology.
+This indicates that while input-based technologies are commonly adopted, digital tools remain underutilized.
 While farmers use improved seeds and irrigation, digital adoption is low; funding and infrastructure are the main barriers.

-Table 5: What challenges do you face in accessing or using agricultural technologies?
+Table 5: Challenges faced in accessing or using agricultural technologies